Haitian leader's killing draws condemnation, calls for calm

-BERLIN (AP) — The assassination of Haitian President Jovenel Moïse drew shock and condemnation from leaders in other parts of the world Wednesday, along with calls for calm and unity in Haiti.
+The assassination of Haitian President Jovenel Moïse has drawn shock and condemnation from leaders around the world, along with calls for calm and unity in Haiti.

 Moïse was killed in an attack on his private residence early Wednesday, according to Haiti's interim prime minister.
-First lady Martine Moïse was shot in the overnight attack and hospitalized.
-It wasn't immediately clear who was behind the assassination in the troubled Caribbean nation, which had grown increasingly unstable and disgruntled in recent years.
+First lady Martine Moïse was shot in the attack and is hospitalized.
+It wasn't immediately clear who was behind the assassination in the troubled Caribbean nation, which has grown increasingly unstable in recent years.

-U.S. President Joe Biden condemned what he called a “heinous act.”
-He told reporters before departing the White House on Marine One: “We need a lot more information but it is very worrisome about the state of Haiti.”

-“We are shocked and saddened to hear of the horrific assassination of President Jovenel Moïse and the attack on First Lady Martine Moïse of Haiti.
-We condemn this heinous act," Biden said in a statement.
-“The United States offers condolences to the people of Haiti, and we stand ready to assist as we continue to work for a safe and secure Haiti."
+“We are shocked and saddened to hear of the horrific assassination of President Jovenel Moïse and the attack on first lady Martine Moïse of Haiti.
+We condemn this heinous act,” U.S. President Joe Biden said in a statement.
+“The United States offers condolences to the people of Haiti, and we stand ready to assist as we continue to work for a safe and secure Haiti.”

 U.N.
 Secretary-General Antonio Guterres condemned the assassination “in the strongest terms” and stressed that “the perpetrators of this crime must be brought to justice,” U.N. spokesman Stephane Dujarric said.